Ugo175/Event-Ticketing-System/README.md

 ### Data Structures Used

-- **Queues**: Separate queues manage VIP and Regular ticket requests.
+- **Priority Queues**: Separate queues manage VIP and Regular ticket requests.
 - **Dictionaries**: Used for storing ticket availability and user details.
-- **CSV Logging**: Transactions are stored in a CSV file for easy tracking.
+- **File Logging**: Transactions are stored in a text file for easy tracking.

 ### Run the Python script: